Political Rifts and Conservation Consequences

 Strategic Decisions and Friction: Translocating Kakapo to Maud and Little Barrier Islands.

 Eventually, two more Fiordland birds were shifted to Maud along with several Stewart Island Birds.
-By this stage, the second Fiordland Male Jonathan had vanished.
-The cause has always been attributed to old age or inability to adapt, something listed for three other birds that would vanish or die in quick succession on Maud.
+By then, a second Fiordland male, a bird named Jonathan had vanished too The cause has always been attributed to old age, or inability to adapt.
+Yet three other birds that would vanish or die in quick succession on Maud for the same reasons.
 Yet more insidious was the discovery of stoats on the island.
 Another scandal for the Wildlife Service that had both bet it all and advertised very publicly that Maud was a better solution than other southern islands.

-Dianna, a new Stewart Island female, likely died of translocation.
-Hugo and Mirkwood the sole remaining birds from Poseidon Valley and Sinbad Gully in Fiordland vanished.
+A new Stewart Island female named Dianna, likely did die of translocation stress.
+However shortly afterwards Hugo and Mirkwood the sole remaining Fiordland birds from Poseidon Valley and Sinbad Gully also vanished.
 The Wildlife Service has always listed them as having failed to adapt to the island.
-Yet in an interview in 2017, Rhys Buckingham who found one of the birds described him as being the largest he’d ever encountered suggesting a picture of health.
+Yet in an interview in 2017, Rhys Buckingham who discovered one of the birds, described him as being the largest he’d ever encountered suggesting a picture of health.
 Furthermore, Rhys explicitly stated that invading stoats killed both Fiordland males not translocation.

 If true this was an absolute embarrassment for the Wildlife Service.
 The only evidence of females they’d found in Fiordland was in a location they hadn’t properly followed up until birds had been lost.
-Their own incompetence had killed one bird, another had vanished and stoats had killed two more.
+Their own incompetence had killed one bird, another had vanished, and stoats had killed two more.
 Not only that but their focus on Stewart Island over Fiordland meant that just six birds were known to remain in the park post 1981.
-Even once females were introduced to Maud in 1981 breeding didn’t happen, and the entire site became unsuitable because it was too close to the mainland.
+Even once females were introduced to Maud in 1981 breeding didn’t happen, and the entire site became unsuitable because stoats had invaded.
 An issue that had been a point of contention with the Parks Authority in the first place.
 The Lands and Survey Department stepped in and pushed for the immediate transfer of all birds off the island in 1985.

-Yet the Wildlife Service solution in many ways only seems to have doubled down on the decision making that had been questioned in the first place.
-Little Barrier island in the north island was selected as a possible location.
+Yet the Wildlife Service doubled down on the same decision making that had led to Maud being such a disaster.
+They selected a new location in Little Barrier island on the North Island.
 It had been part of a failed Kakapo translocation attempt eighty years prior, suffered from droughts, and didn’t contain the same vegetation as Fiordland or Maud.

 Even more baffling was that Whenua Hou / Codfish island was located right next to Stewart island.
-Possums and rats were present there, but Rats were also present on Little Barrier.
-While Kakapo had proven they could coexist with both on Stewart Island.
-Despite all of this nearly twenty stewart island birds and the sole remaining Fiordland bird were shifted to Little Barrier between 1982 - 1985.
+Possums and Rats were present on the island, but Rats were also present on Little Barrier.
+Which Kakapo had proven they could coexist alongside.
+Despite all of this, nearly twenty Stewart Island birds and the sole remaining Fiordland bird were shifted to Little Barrier between 1982 - 1985.

 North Island environments were vastly different from Fiordland